-Scope of Employment.
+Duties and Scope of Employment.

-- (a) Position and Compensation.
-Executive shall be employed by the Company in the position and at the location provided in the Offer Letter and at the base salary and annual target bonus percentage set forthin the Offer Letter.
-Executive shall not be entitled to an incentive bonus if Executive is not employed by the Company on the last day of the fiscal year for which such bonus is payable.
-Any bonus for a fiscal year shall be paid within 21⁄2 months after the close of that fiscal year.
-The determinations of the Company's Board of Directors or its Compensation Committee with respect to such bonus shall be final and binding.
-The Offer Letter shall also include any initial equity awards to be granted to the Executive, which shall be governed by the respective equity award agreement of the Company. - (b) Obligations to the Company.
-During Employment, Executive (i) shall devote substantially all of Executive's full business efforts and time to the Company, (ii) shall not engage in any other employment, consulting or other business activity that would create a conflict of interest with the Company, (iii) shall not assist any person or entity in competing with the Company or in preparing to compete with the Company, (iv) shall comply with the Company's policies and rules, as they may be in effect from time to time and (v) shall comply with the Proprietary Information and Inventions Agreement.
-This provision shall not restrict Executive's ability to sit on one non-profit board and, subject to review and written approval by the CEO, Executive may request to sit on one corporate board. - (c) No Conflicting Obligations.
-Executive represents and warrants to the Company that he is under no obligations or commitments, whether contractual or otherwise, that are inconsistent with Executive's obligations hereunder.
-Executive represents and warrants that he will not use or disclose, in connection with Executive's Employment, any trade secrets or other proprietary information or intellectual property in which Executive or any other person has any right, title or interest and that Executive's Employment will not infringe or violate the rights of any other person.
+- (a) Position.
+For the term of his employment under this Agreement (the "Employment"), the Company agrees to employ Executive in the position of President and Chief Operating Officer.
+Executive shall report to the Company's Chief Executive Officer or his or her designee.
+Executive's principal workplace shall be in Bridgewater, New Jersey. - (b) Obligations to the Company.
+During his Employment, Executive (i) shall devote substantially all of his full business efforts and time to the Company, (ii) shall not engage in any other employment, consulting or other business activity that would create a conflict of interest with the Company, (iii) shall not assist any person or entity in competing with the Company or in preparing to compete with the Company, (iv) shall comply with the Company's policies and rules, as they may be in effect from time to time and (v) shall comply with the Proprietary Information and Inventions Agreement.
+This provision shall not restrict Executive's ability to sit on non-profit boards and, subject to Board approval, at least one corporate board. - (c) No Conflicting Obligations.
+Executive represents and warrants to the Company that he is under no obligations or commitments, whether contractual or otherwise, that are inconsistent with his obligations under this Agreement.
+Executive represents and warrants that he will not use or disclose, in connection with his Employment, any trade secrets or other proprietary information or intellectual property in which Executive or any other person has any right, title or interest and that his Employment will not infringe or violate the rights of any other person.
 Executive represents and warrants to the Company that he has returned all property and confidential information belonging to any prior employer. - (d) Indemnification/D&O Insurance.
 To the maximum extent permitted by applicable law and the Company's by-laws, the Company shall indemnify Executive for all acts and omissions by him and any action on his part while acting in such capacity, and for losses that arise from serving at the request of the Company or a subsidiary thereof as a director, officer, employee or agent of another corporation, partnership, joint venture, trust, employee benefit plan or other enterprise.
-Executive shall be covered by directors' and officers' liability insurance on a basis no less favorable than provided to directors and officers of the Company, including "tail" coverage.
+Executive shall be covered by directors' and officers' liability insurance on a basis no less favorable than provided to directors and officers of the Company, including "tail" coverage. - (e) Commencement Date.
+Executive has previously commenced full-time Employment.
+This Agreement shall govern the terms of Executive's Employment effective as the Commencement